LegendAlexDeAngelis/laravel-from-scratch/README.md

 Run the vite hot reloading server: `npm run dev`

-Make a controller with a class only: `php artisan make:controller xController`
+Make a controller with a class only: `php artisan make:controller {ControllerName}`

-Make a controller with a class with standard resource methods: `php artisan make:controller TestController --resource`
+Make a controller with a class with standard resource methods: `php artisan make:controller {ControllerName} --resource`

 - These need to be run at the root of the Laravel project (Might not be the root of the git repo)

-Create a new component: `php artisan make:component x`
+Create a new component: `php artisan make:component {component-name}`

+Create a new model: `php artisan make:model {ModelName}`

 # Useful PostgreSQL setup commands